A standard gas-fired furnace. This type of furnace must vent through a chimney and uses room air to aid combustion.

 Natural gas arrives in homes via underground pipes, while propane is stored in one or more tanks located outside the house that are refilled as necessary.
 Both propane and natural gas produce less pollution than fuel oil when burned, making it a more environmentally friendly option.
 Additionally, natural gas prices are expected to be more stable than oil prices.

 If you're looking to save money on your heating costs, a high-efficiency gas furnace or boiler from Pipe Works Services, Inc. is the solution you need.
-We provide complete installation, replacement, and repair services for all types of heating systems in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Wayne and the nearby areas.
+We provide complete installation, replacement, and repair services for all types of heating systems in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset and the nearby areas.
 Call us today at 1-844-884-5409 or contact us online to get started with a free estimate!